tengjiang/MuCache_Extended/scripts/README.md

 node-5   Ready    <none>          167m   v1.26.1
 ...
 ```
-Lastly, we want to preload all the helm charts as well, so run the following within the controller node (node0)
+Lastly, we want to preload all the helm charts and images as well to avoid pulling them constantly, so run the following within the controller node (node0)
 ```bash
 cd MuCache_Extended
 helm pull oci://registry-1.docker.io/bitnamicharts/redis --version 20.12.0